DarrenChouCN/algorithm/algorithm/algorithm/dynamic-programming/README.md

 1. Recursion: The key to solving recursive problems is analyzing the branching structure.
 Each branch corresponds to a recursive call, with the parameters adjusted based on the problem¡¯s needs.
 After defining the branches and recursive function, constraints are added to prevent invalid or unnecessary recursion.
 Memoization can be used to further optimize the recursion process.
 2. Memoization: Memoization is applied by introducing a storage structure alongside the existing recursion.
 This storage is used to check if a result has already been computed.
 If so, the stored result is used, bypassing the recursive call.
 Memoization reduces time complexity by trading off a certain amount of space.
+3. Dynamic programming: Dynamic programming is an optimization over recursion with memoization.
+Recursion with memoization is a top-down approach where the problem is continuously broken down into smaller subproblems, and previously computed results are stored to avoid redundant calculations.
+Dynamic programming improves upon this by adopting a bottom-up approach.
+In recursion, each layer depends on the results from the previous layers; in dynamic programming, the solution is built iteratively, calculating results based on the recursive relation, starting from known base cases.
+The results are stored in a table, which allows direct access to previously computed values.

+General Thought Process for Dynamic Programming Design:

+When designing dynamic programming solutions, it is essential to start by calculating values that have already been determined (i.e., boundary values), and then proceed to compute the yet-to-be-determined values.
+While building the dynamic programming table, ensure that the traversal starts from the known elements and derives the unknown elements based on them.
+1. Logical Consistency: Calculating from known to unknown values ensures the problem progression is natural and correct, avoiding index reversals and reducing errors.
+2. Simplicity: Filling the DP table in a consistent manner keeps state dependencies clear, reducing complexity and simplifying implementation.

+Dynamic programming optimizes by avoiding the overhead of the recursive stack.
+However, dynamic programming is not always more efficient than recursion with memoization and is often constrained by the problem's scale.
+In other words, when a problem has too many variables or complex parameters, dynamic programming may not be feasible.

 ## Hanoi Problem